josejuan/jj-yesod-translatable/README.md

 Really, you only want enable the editing mode to real translator users.

-But you want to grant users edit their personal translatable content (eg. their personal profile in some languages, their products descriptions, ...).
+But you want grant users edit their personal translatable content (eg. their personal profile in some languages, their products descriptions, ...).

 In these situations is better not enable editing mode (all web translatable content will be rendered as editable at client runtime), is prefered set some translatable content as *"form controls"*.
 To do it, you can use `translatableEditable Editable` with that, translatables will be ever editables at client runtime.